Tielik/FluxBoard/README.md

 # FluxBoard
-Interactive table for all users that want to use it :>
+Interactive boardfor all users that want to use it :>

 # Licence
 MIT License with No-AI Clause